Yogesh-Srinivas/FlashStore/IOSDev/CoreData.md

 CoreData Validations

-> The validation constraints are applied by Core Data **only during a save operation or upon request.** (you can invoke the validation methods directly at any time it makes sense for your application flow)
+> - The validation constraints are applied by Core Data **only during a save operation or upon request.** (you can invoke the validation methods directly at any time it makes sense for your application flow)
 >
-> You can request validation before calling save method throw validateForInsert(), validateForUpdate() instance method on Entity itself and you can override this method to apply custom validation with your code.
+> - You can request validation before calling save method throw validateForInsert(), validateForUpdate() instance method on Entity itself and you can override this method to apply custom validation with your code.
 >

 Fetch Request

 ![Fetch Request](https://miro.medium.com/v2/resize:fit:720/format:webp/1*V5MJAfRJtODRyu52-RK-Rg.png)

+> A fetch request is an instance of NSFetchRequest.
+The entity it specifies is represented by an instance of NSEntityDescription; any constraints are represented by an NSPredicate object, and the ordering by an array of one or more instances of NSSortDescriptor.
+These are akin to the table name, WHERE clause, and ORDER BY clauses of a database SELECT statement respectively.
+>
+> **fetch(_:)** returns an array of managed objects meeting the criteria specified by the fetch request.
+Method has two possible results.
+It either returns an NSArray object of type NSManagedObject with zero or more objects, or it throw an error , you have received an error from Core Data and need to respond to it.
+>
+> **NSPredicate** object is used to fetch request to narrow/filtered the number of objects being returned.
+For example, if you only want User objects that have a firstName = ali, you add the predicate directly to NSFetchRequest.
+>
+> **NSSortDescriptor** object is used to order/sort a collection of objects fetched by the NSFetchRequest based on a property common to all the objects.
+For example, if you want all User objects sorted by firstName in an ascending order , you add the NSSortDescriptor instance directly to NSFetchRequest
+>
+> **Optimizations**
+>  - As we know, We can make multiple persistent stores per stack.
+The fetch request can be modified to search particular stores using the setAffectedStores: method on an NSFetchRequest.
+>  - When you’re creating an object, you can assign the entity to a particular store using the assignObject:toPersisentStore: method on NSManagedObjectContext.
+>
+> **Result type of the Fetch Request** [Ref](https://ali-akhtar.medium.com/mastering-in-coredata-part-9-nsfetchrequest-d9ad991355d9)
+>
+> NSFetchRequest always return Array but the type of array is decided by the result type.
+There are currently four result type supported by NSFetchrequest which are listed below
+> - managedObjectResultType (Default )
+> - dictionaryResultType.
+(Return array of dictionary)
+> - countResultType.
+(Return only count )
+> - managedObjectIDResultType (Return only objectIds )
+>   **Note:**
+>
+>   The question that might be arised in your mind what is NSManagedObjectID we will look into this when we will be doing multiple managedObjectContext or in threading part as well .
+It’s not very helpful when we have only one NSManagedObjectContext.
+At this moment if you don’t understand anything about it it’s OK but one think you should take is that we can return NSMangedObjectId in fetch request as well by changing it’s resultType to NSManagedObjectID.
+It will surely optimize the performance when we need to transfer data between two contexts.